xerial/sbt-sql/README.md

 sbt-sql
 ====

-A sbt plugin for generating model classes from SQL query files in `src/main/sql`.
+A sbt plugin for using SQL queries in `src/main/sql` and mapping query results to model classes in Scala.

 ## Why you need sbt-sql?